-As an example, the image below might be passed off as a great diamond to the untrained eyes.
-However, it shows a patterning which violates too many of the guidelines.
-Personally, this stone would not pass my standards for a “true” hearts and arrows diamond.
-I would reject any notion of acquiring such diamonds and recommend looking at other options.
+As an example, the image below might be passed off as a “great” diamond to the untrained eyes.
+However, what it really shows is a poor patterning with malformed hearts and inconsistent spacings.

-Without ideal light performance, any optical symmetry that the stone possesses is naught.
-What’s the point of having a diamond that displays nice patternings under a H&A viewer if it appears dull and lifeless when worn?
+Without light performance, any optical symmetry that the stone possesses is naught.
+What’s the point of having a diamond that displays nice patternings under an H&A viewer if it appears dull and lifeless when worn?

 To make an objective analysis of light performance, there are 2 tools you can use: the Idealscope and ASET.
 Both of these tools offer an easy analysis of how light would interact with the diamond.

 Here’s what you should expect to see in a super ideal cut diamond: